OmerAyman7107/Circuit-Simulator/README.md

 # Circuit-Simulator
-This is a simple circuit simulation program that is able to perform DC, AC and transient analysis of linear and non linear circuits.
+This is a simple circuit simulation program that is able to perform DC, AC, and transient analysis of linear and non linear circuits.

 ## How to use the program
-The program prompts the user to enter a file address containg the netlist the user wants to simulate.
+The program prompts the user to enter a file address containing the netlist the user wants to simulate.
-The syntax of the netlist is the same as a standerd spice netlist but it doesn't provide the same flexibility adn cusomizability of a standard spice netlist parser.
+The syntax of the netlist is the same as a standard spice netlist but it doesn't provide the same flexibility and customizability of a standard spice netlist parser.
 The output is written to a text file and can easily be plotted using a simple script as will be seen in the examples section.
 ### Netlist syntax
-The program has support for dependent and independent sources, resistors, capacitors, iductors, diodes and BJTs, the sytax for these elements are as follows:
+The program has support for dependent and independent sources, resistors, capacitors, inductors, diodes, and BJTs, the syntax for these elements are as follows:
 - ***Resistor:*** `Rname n+ n- value`
 - ***Capacitor:*** `Cname n+ n- value`
 - ***Inductor:*** `Lname n+ n- value`
 - ***Voltage:*** `Vname n+ n- <[DC] value> <AC magnitude [phase]>`
 - ***Transient Voltage:*** `Vname n+ n- SIN(VO VA fo TD a phase)`

+  `VO` = offset, `VA` = amplitude, `fo` = frequency, `TD` = delay, `a` = damping, `phase` = phase in degrees.
-- ***Voltage controlled voltage source"*** `Ename n+ n- nc1 nc2 value`
+- ***Voltage controlled voltage source*** `Ename n+ n- nc1 nc2 value`
-- ***Voltage controlled current source:*** `Gname n+ n- nc1 nv2 value`
+- ***Voltage controlled current source:*** `Gname n+ n- nc1 nc2 value`
 - ***Current controlled voltage source:*** `Hname n+ n- Vcontrol value`
 - ***Current controlled current source:*** `Fname n+ n- Vcontrol value`
 - ***Diode:*** `Dname n+ n- model`
 - ***BJT:*** `Qname C B E model`

-Some syntax isn't utilized as it should be like device models, because device parameters are already set to a default value and their isn't an option to choose a different device model other than changing the default values in the program.
+Some syntax isn't utilized as it should be like device models, because device parameters are already set to a default value and there isn't an option to choose a different device model other than changing the default values in the program, in fact you can even not write the dveice model and it will work just fine as it has no actual use in the program.

 ### Analysis commands
 The simulator is capable of performing DC, AC and Transient analysis, their syntax is listed below: